interledger/interledger-rs/examples/xrp-settlement/README.md

 When you want to watch logs, use the `tail` command.
 You can use the command like: `tail -f logs/redis-a-node.log`

 ### 3. Launch Settlement Engines

 Because each node needs its own settlement engine, we need to launch both a settlement engine for Alice's node and another settlement engine for Bob's node.

-Instead of using the LEDGER_ADDRESS and LEDGER_SECRET from the examples below, you can generate your own XRPL credentials at the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).
+By default, the XRP settlement engine generates new testnet XRPL testnet accounts prefunded with 1,000 testnet XRP (a new account is generated each run).
+Alternatively, you may supply an `XRP_SECRET` environment variable by generating your own testnet credentials from the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).

 <!--!
 printf "\nStarting settlement engines...\n"